rene-mdd/canJs-weather-widget/README.md

 ## Weather location widget

-This widget shows the weather forecast base on the coordenates in the map.
+This widget shows the weather forecast based on the map coordenates.
 With every click on the map you will get the one-week weather forecast of that specific location.

 Technologies: HTML / CSS / canJs